qmk/qmk_firmware/docs/feature_bluetooth.md

 #define SEND_OUTPUT_DEFAULT SEND_OUTPUT_AUTO
 ```

-Vendor and keymap code can also use the keyboard-level and user-level (to either perform ancillary functions on the setting, or overrode the setting) by creating the following functions in the `kb_name.c` or the `keymap.c` files:
+Vendor and keymap code can also use the keyboard-level and user-level (to either perform ancillary functions on the setting, or override the setting) by creating the following functions in the `kb_name.c` or the `keymap.c` files:

 ```c
 send_output_t set_send_output_kb(send_output_t send_output);   // kb-level function usually in the `kb_name.c file`.
 Should also call `set_send_output_user`.